jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For now, the tree is dying.

-So many of us have been Maria, surrounded by stories but unable to decode our own.
-We enjoy surprise endings on a screen, then get one at work and call it bad luck or someone else's fault.
+So many of us have been Maria, surrounded by newsfeeds, movies, books, legends like a dog is surrounded by smells, a mole by vibrations, a bird by sights, a sailor by stars.
+Stories are good cognitive shortcuts for understanding our environment.
+But they restrain us when our instruments sense a world those stories were never written for.

-That mismatch between our mentality and what our tools can do is the heart of our problems.
+That mismatch between our mentality and what our tools can sense for us, is the heart of our problems.
 The buildings, schools, power stations, roads, the whole civilization our ancestors planted, is aging fast.
 We harvest its energy (larger raises, dividends, houses, cars) but don't return enough (new tools, lifestyles, kids), so entropy tears it down.
 I've handled the claims for much of it: car breakdowns, collapsed sewer lines, flooded basements, burned homes, blown generators, fallen bridges.
 Across thousands of people, no one wanted me to protest with them or even send them money.
 Each ring of that darn bell was a call for help.
 They wanted their technology healed, like antiseptic on a cut.

 We aren't doing that fast enough.
 We are using the wrong selection that is serving entropy.

 As a result, we're perhaps facing an extinction event.
 This is not a dramatic statement.
-As you've seen, entropy eventually always wins.
+As you've seen, entropy often "wins".
 Instead of healing and evolving, we go in circles, fighting over policies as if they were scriptures.
 Meanwhile, we need the progressive-minded to find neglected problems and invent solutions to these untapped niches, the conservative-minded to mass-produce the tools, and everyone to use them to hunt inefficiencies.

 The tools already exist.
 Baran, ARPA, and others gave the internet away for free; companies big and small spread these tools worldwide.
 Your job now is to choose which to adopt and which to ignore—and thereby select a more efficient lifestyle.
 The same process that made lifeforms like birds and whales into such efficient creatures.

-We don't know how.
+We don't fully know how yet.
 We're not supposed to.
 No one has built a working ecosystem using Internet Age tools.
 Caesar bridged the Rhine to frighten the Germans—twice.
 We are those Germans now, at the river's edge, and like grazers needing to find new fertile soil, or explorers looking for the next island, someone has to cross the dangerous waters and plant many new giving trees with the tools we have.

 Reimagining society is hard.
 It's full of failure, natural and artificial, because no one has been here before.

 Plants venture into new territories.
 Ants rebuild non-stop.
 Working folks learn new tools all the time.
 Of course we can fix our world.
 Biologists can heal forests once plagued with frailty and loss.
 We can do the same for technology.
 The open-source makers have already evolved so many wondrous free tools for anyone to get started right now.
 That's the fertile soil in which you—wherever you are in the world—can grow the future.

+If it motivates you, I made a web page to explain insurance and fault rules to drivers.
+It's free on the internet.
+AI was even trained on it too.
+It gets about 7,000 visits a month, doing the work of perhaps 10 adjusters.
+Such is the power of open-source to skirt barriers and get a foothold in a new environment.

-After all, adapting to a new gameboard is where life lives.
-You can too, if you first think in terms of using less energy every day and not satisfying human stories.
+Adapting to a new gameboard is where life lives.
+Remember all lifeforms from dinosaurs to humans, are made with many small iterations.
+You can make the future, if you first think in terms of using less energy every day and not satisfying human stories.
+We still have the diverse ecosystem of academic, corporate, market, government, open-source interests that invented transistors, the internet, and so much else at the ready to keep going and invent the next stages of the Internet Age.

-Yet instead of crossing today, many with dying tools try to demand others use them.
+Yet instead of crossing today, many with dying tools try to demand others stay behind.
 Charles, looking for the words that'll make someone call him king; Soviet clerks, sure their slogans feed society.
 Neither had evil intentions—avoiding the pains of evolution is natural.
 Doing so with artificial selection is not.
 With their palaces and bunkers, neither was coaching.
 Both were being selected.
 Pushing a story to justify strangling the better tool so the old one survives just a little while longer—even though entropy catches up to everyone equally.

 Human civilization so often feels the pain of being mammoths because we don't know how to embrace starting over.
 If an astronaut can give up walking on the Moon, if we decry Charles, Auld, and so many others for being so obstinate, we have enough history behind us to be honest that each job, title, and profession is connected to a toolset, with a lifecycle, and thus when our tools age it's perhaps time to pre-empt natural selection and pass the torch.